"I live with no boundaries... I don't like being boxed in."

 What's next for Druski?
 Understanding his psychology gives us clues.

 His Challenger personality isn't satisfied with conquering one domain.
-Having mastered social media comedy and toured successfully, he's now eyeing bigger territories - specifically, Hollywood.
+Having mastered social media comedy, self-produced shows, and arena tours, he's now eyeing bigger territories, specifically Hollywood.

-This need to constantly evolve and expand is quintessentially Type 8.
-Challengers hate stagnation and limitation - they're always looking for the next mountain to climb.
+This need to constantly evolve and expand is classic Type 8.
+Challengers hate stagnation and limitation.
+They're always looking for the next mountain to climb.

 What makes Druski unique is how he balances this ambition with authentic connection to his roots.
 He's climbing higher while bringing his day-ones along and maintaining the relatable humor that made him famous.